sverweij/uuid-compact/README.md

 The simplest solution that seems to work looks to be base64url encoding, which will shorten the representation to 22 characters and keeps it safe for use in URL's.
-This is what the `encode` and `decode` functions in this repository do right now.
+This is what the `toCompactUUID` does right now.